Videos. You can watch them, listen to them and even read them (more on this later!).

 5) Sociable and Sharable

 With videos being consumers’ favourite type of content to see from brands on social media, if you want people to talk about your brand on social media, video is a popular way to do it!

 6) Keep Website Visitors’ Attention

 Bounce rate is a measurement expressed as a percentage that indicates what portion of your website visitors are exiting your website after only visiting one webpage.
 The lower the bounce rate percentage the better.
-Visual storytellers, Crackitt believe that typically people judge bounce rate levels as 30% or less being excellent, a bounce rate of 30% – 50% being good and a site with a bounce rate of over 60% as being poor.
+SEO expert and Google partner Patrick Chemoul, believes that it is ‘excellent’ if you can lower your website’s bounce rate to between 26% – 40%.

-Although there is some debate around whether bounce rate is a direct ‘ranking factor’ (one of the many aspects that influence how Google ranks a website), SEMRush found that 49% was the bounce rate for the domains ranking within the top-3 results for the 600,000+ keywords the SEO tool analysed in a study.
+Although there is some debate around whether bounce rate is a direct ‘ranking factor’ (one of the many aspects that influence how Google ranks a website), Conversion Rate Optimization expert and founder of the CXL Insititute Peep Laja concludes that:

 Creating Videos…When You Lack Technical Know-How